Swiss watchdog opens bank probe into precious metal collusion

 “The question is not if individuals, or groups of individuals are collaborating to rig the game for themselves, the question is if this has any material effect,” he said.

-“I‘m not convinced collusive behavior will have a meaningful effect micro-economically to the structure of gold trading around the world.”

-Additional reporting by Kathrin Jones in Frankfurt, Steve Slater and Clara Denina in London and Yuka Obayashi in Tokyo
+“I‘m not convinced collusive behaviour will have a meaningful effect micro-economically to the structure of gold trading around the world.”
+(Additional reporting by Kathrin Jones in Frankfurt, Steve Slater and Clara Denina in London and Yuka Obayashi in Tokyo)